generationtech/rust-RustyToolbox/README.md

 5. Monitors Steam for Rust server updates and <b>triggers the update cycle on the local Rust server</b>.

+6. On 1st Thursday of the month, <b>changes the Rust server seed & salt</b> when updated received by Facepunch.

-6. Includes email notifications for Rust server availability and update activity.
+7. Includes email notifications for Rust server availability and update activity.

-7. Most every option is customizable through a JSON-formatted config file or command-line options.
+8. Most every option is customizable through a JSON-formatted config file or command-line options.
 Changing the config file while the application is running causes RustyNail to reload the new config and adjust operations without requiring a restart.

 #### [RustyConsole](rustyconsole/)
 Sends Rust server console command from Windows command line through networked web RCON.
 It's a one-and-done style of sending commands